Heat transfer physics: Length and time scales

-The quantum treatments, including equilibrium and nonequilibrium ab initio molecular dynamics (MD), involving larger lengths and times are limited by the computation resources, so various alternate treatments with simplifying assumptions have been used and kinetics.
-In classical (Newtonian) MD, the motion of atom or molecule (particles) is based on the empirical or effective interaction potentials, which in turn can be based on curve-fit of ab initio calculations or curve-fit to thermophysical properties.
-From the ensembles of simulated particles, static or dynamics thermal properties or scattering rates are derived.
+Due to intensive computational demands, fully quantum-mechanical treatments—including equilibrium and nonequilibrium ab initio molecular dynamics (AIMD)—are strictly limited to small length and time scales.
+Consequently, alternative frameworks utilizing simplifying assumptions are required to capture larger-scale kinetics.
+In classical (Newtonian) MD, the trajectories of atoms or molecules (particles) are governed by the empirical or effective interaction potentials.
+These potentials are traditionally parameterized by fitting to ab initio calculations or experimental thermophysical properties, or they are trained using machine learning frameworks.
+From the ensembles of simulated particles, static or dynamic thermal properties or scattering rates are derived.

 At yet larger length scales (mesoscale, involving many mean free paths), the Boltzmann transport equation (BTE) which is based on the classical Hamiltonian-statistical mechanics is applied.
-BTE considers particle states in terms of position and momentum vectors (x, p) and this is represented as the state occupation probability.
+BTE considers particle states in terms of position and momentum vectors (x,p) and this is represented as the state occupation probability.
 The occupation has equilibrium distributions (the known boson, fermion, and Maxwell–Boltzmann particles) and transport of energy (heat) is due to nonequilibrium (cause by a driving force or potential).
-Central to the transport is the role of scattering which turn the distribution toward equilibrium.
+Central to the transport is the role of scattering which turns the distribution toward equilibrium.
 The scattering is presented by the relations time or the mean free path.
 The relaxation time (or its inverse which is the interaction rate) is found from other calculations (ab initio or MD) or empirically.
 BTE can be numerically solved with Monte Carlo method, etc.

-Depending on the length and time scale, the proper level of treatment (ab initio, MD, or BTE) is selected.
-Heat transfer physics analyses may involve multiple scales (e.g., BTE using interaction rate from ab initio or classical MD) with states and kinetic related to thermal energy storage, transport and transformation.

-So, heat transfer physics covers the four principal energy carries and their kinetics from classical and quantum mechanical perspectives.
-This enables multiscale (ab initio, MD, BTE and macroscale) analyses, including low-dimensionality and size effects.
+The appropriate modeling framework (ab initio, MD, or BTE) is selected based on the target length and time scales of the system.
+Heat transfer physics analyses can couple these frameworks—for example, by feeding scattering rates calculated from ab initio or classical MD directly into the BTE—to systematically evaluate the states and kinetics governing thermal energy storage, transport, and transformation.
+Ultimately, heat transfer physics bridges classical and quantum mechanical perspectives to characterize the kinetics of the four principal energy carriers.
+This foundation enables robust multiscale workflows (from ab initio to MD, BTE, and macroscale) capable of capturing low-dimensionality and size effects.

+Storage (Heat Capacity)

+From a fundamental perspective, thermal energy is stored within principal energy carriers, such as phonons, electrons, fluid particles, and photons.
+Consequently, the stored thermal energy is determined by the energy levels and population distributions of these carriers.
+The population at a specific energy level is given by the product of the density of states [the number of available quantum or classical states at a given energy level, D(E)] and the occupancy function [the probability that a state is occupied, f(E,T)].
+Depending on the nature of the carrier, this distribution typically follows Bose-Einstein statistics (for phonons and photons), Fermi-Dirac statistics (for electrons), or Maxwell-Boltzmann statistics (for classical particles).
+The energy storage (sensible heat) associated with each carrier is quantified by the specific heat capacity at either constant volume or constant pressure (c_{v} or c_{p}).
+Characterizing these heat capacities requires identifying the energy distribution among the principal carriers.

 Phonon

-Phonon (quantized lattice vibration wave) is a central thermal energy carrier contributing to heat capacity (sensible heat storage) and conductive heat transfer in condensed phase, and plays a very important role in thermal energy conversion.
-Its transport properties are represented by the phonon conductivity tensor K_{p} (W/m-K, from the Fourier law q_{k,p} = -K_{p}⋅∇ T) for bulk materials, and the phonon boundary resistance AR_{p,b} [K/(W/m^{2})] for solid interfaces, where A is the interface area.
-The phonon specific heat capacity c_{v,p} (J/kg-K) includes the quantum effect.
-The thermal energy conversion rate involving phonon is included in $\dot{s}_{i\mbox{-}j}$.
-Heat transfer physics describes and predicts, c_{v,p}, K_{p}, R_{p,b} (or conductance G_{p,b}) and $\dot{s}_{i\mbox{-}j}$, based on atomic-level properties.